 This is what you do instead.

 You give them an authentic future event that is relevant to their lives.
-You say that everyone is going to talk about what actions they will have already taken (or be doing) at the point that the event begins.
+You say that everyone will talk about what actions they will have already taken (or be doing) at the point that the event begins.
 (Or ends.)
 And that is the secret.
 Don’t make it about the verb tense.
 Make it about the communication of ideas.
 And then show them how the verb tense communicates those ideas.
 The example I just gave is the perfect (pun intended) set-up to introduce the future perfect and future perfect progressive.
-I’m going to give you a page you can use with your students to get them talking and then writing using those verb tenses.
+I will give you a page you can use with your students to get them talking and then writing using those verb tenses.
 It’s authentic.
 It’s timely and relevant.
 It makes grammar pertinent.

 Remember: It’s Not YOUR Grammar Class.
 It’s Theirs.